Retailer Spotlight: Sunlight Sports in Cody, Wyoming

 The couple’s matchmaker, Sunlight Sports, had been founded in 1971 by Bob and Sandy Newsome on the third floor of Bob’s father’s western wear business, selling Chouinard hardware and Olin skis.
 When that went out of business years later, Sunlight expanded downward to fill the building with technical climbing and ski gear.

-The pair left Cody and found jobs with REI for nearly 10 years, until Wes took a position with Chaco (and eventually Wolverine, at large), with one thing on their mind.
-“It was our goal from the moment we left Cody to buy Sunlight,” Allen says.
+The pair left Cody and found jobs with REI for nearly ten years, until Wes took a position with Chaco (and eventually Wolverine, at large), with one thing on their mind.
+“It was our goal from the moment we left Cody to buy Sunlight,” Allen said.
 And eventually, in 2010, they came home and made it happen.

 “Everyone on staff can walk a customer through the process to get a Yellowstone backpacking permit, and give them some first hand advice on a great place to go.”

 Yellowstone is a big place and for a lot of visitors, is an intimidating backpacking or hiking destination, which means one of the best products Sunlight can provide is a little guidance.
 And the best way to do that?
 According to Allen, it’s to go backpacking yourself.

 During one week in July, the entire Sunlight Sports staff splits in two groups—one of which runs the store while the other hits the park for a few days, before trading places.
 According to Allen, the annual trips come loaded with different benefits.
 The teams test out new gear they’ll be selling in the store, but the main focus of the trips is on gathering information to help customers plan their own trips.

 “Lots of customers plan to go camping in the park but aren’t sure where.
 So that’s what we do,” Allen said.
 “We don’t make reservations.
 We just show up at the Backcountry Office and see what’s open then go through the same process our customers will be going through.
 It gives us a lot of insight that we can share with people when they come into the store.”